-Based on our research and development plans and our timing expectations related to the progress of our programs, we expect that our existing cash and cash equivalents as of March 31, 2015 will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months, without giving effect to any potential milestone payments we may receive under our license agreement with Pfizer.
+Based on our research and development plans and our timing expectations related to the progress of our programs, we expect that our existing cash and cash equivalents as of June 30, 2015 and the non-refundable milestone of \$20.0 million received from Pfizer in August 2015 will enable us to fund our operating expenses and capital expenditure requirements through the fourth quarter of 2016.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we expect.
 Additionally, the process of testing drug candidates in clinical trials is costly, and the timing of progress in these trials is uncertain.